PdxCodeGuild/Full-Stack-Day-Class/notes/course-expectations.md

 You should get my attention _at any time_ if you have a question.
 Don't wait.

+Your fellow students are an amazing resource.
+Ask them questions.
+You are an amazing resource.
+Prioritize teaching others in the class with every interaction.
+Teaching is the best way to solidify your own understanding.

 Outside-of-class tutoring is free and can be scheduled with [Chris Jones](mailto:chris@pdxcodeguild.com).
 If I believe you are falling behind in the material, I will ask you to schedule tutoring time.